7 Best Clash Detection Software for BIM Projects

 At Interscale, we’ve rolled out full BIM management service around Australia and all anchored by robust clash detection tools.
 Those lessons underpin the detail that follows.
 We hope this gives you a practical roadmap for choosing and using the right platform.

-What is Clash Detection software?
+What is Clash Detection Software?

 Clash detection software automates the identification, inspection, and reporting of interferences, or clashes, within digital project models.
 By catching these issues during design, clash detection tools prevent costly on-site fixes.